svogt-portfolio/myapp/README.md

 Credit goes to this tutorial: [Express.js & Node.js Course for Beginners - Full Tutorial](https://www.youtube.com/watch?v=G8uL0lFFoN0)

-If all appropriate tools have been set up you can start it locally as:
+If all appropriate tools have been set up you can start it locally as follows and access it at localhost:3000.

-    `DEBUG=myapp:* npm start`
+    DEBUG=myapp:* npm start